lblod/ember-rdfa-editor/README.md

 ### The `editorOptions` property

 This object contains a series of `string:boolean` pairs.
 It may contain the following entries:
-- editRdfa: Opt in to the [experimental RDFa editing mode](#experimental%3A-a-new-approach-to-handle-rdfa-in-documents)
 - showPaper: Show the editor inside a paper like container
 - showSidebar: Show a right sidebar for plugins
 - showToolbarBottom: Display the toolbar at the bottom of the screen